Chicago Charities College All-Star Game: Termination and legacy

 One aspect of the College All-Star Game was later revived: the concept of the league champion playing in the first game of the season was adopted in 2004 with the National Football League Kickoff game.
 Since then, the first game of the regular season is hosted by the defending Super Bowl champion.

 Game results

 All games played at Soldier Field in Chicago, except for the 1943 and 1944 games, which were played at Dyche Stadium in Evanston, Illinois.

-1 Game was called with 1:22 left in the 3rd quarter due to lightning, torrential rain, and a field invasion by fans.
+Game was called with 1:22 left in the 3rd quarter due to inclement weather.